-v.
-Research and development costs, net
+t.
+Research and development costs

 Research and development costs are expensed as incurred and include compensation for engineers, external services, and material costs associated with new product development, enhancement of current products.
-During 2022 and 2021, no grants were received.

 Based on the Company's product development process, the Company does not incur material costs after the point in time at which the product as a whole reaches technological feasibility.

-w.
+u.
 Shipping and handling